 Winter wreaks complete havoc on my hands.
 I'm talking peeling and cracking, itching, and lots of irritation.
 I've tried loads of different moisturizers and lotions, but they've all fallen short.
-Then a friend shared a beeswax salve with me, and my hands were in heaven!
-I made this version with healing lavender and calendula herbs and always keep a jar next to the kitchen sink and bedside table.
-This hand salve is a must-have for soft, supple hands!
+Then, a friend shared a beeswax salve with me, and my hands were in heaven!
+Plus, it's incredibly easy to make at home.

-Benefits of Calendula for Skin
+Calendula Benefits for Skin

 Calendula officinalis, also known as marigold, is a plant that has been used for hundreds of years to soothe inflammation and nourish the skin [source].
 Its medicinal properties are due, in part, to its numerous anti-inflammatory polyphenols, such as resveratrol, quercetin, and ferulic acid, which help calm inflammation and protect skin from oxidative damage [source].

-Heals damaged skin
+2. Calendula heals damaged skin

 When used topically in creams and ointments, calendula has been shown to increase skin healing.
 In a 30-week study that followed 41 adults with diabetes-related foot ulcers, 78% of participants saw complete wound healing after using calendula spray daily [source].